 Winchester to Eastbourne

 The South Downs Way is one of the UK’s National Trails.
 The Downs themselves are a series of chalk hills located along the southeastern coast of England, first rising near the city of Winchester and ending dramatically at the English Channel just before Eastbourne.
 Growing up around Winchester and going to university near Eastbourne means that this area holds great significance to me.
-The South Downs Way then seemed like the perfect choice for my first solo thru-hike.
+Walking the South Downs Way then seemed like the perfect choice for my first solo thru-hike.
 And for many reasons, as I will explain, it was.

 Not only was the South Downs Way a great choice, but I really lucked out on the weather too.
 One week of walking in the UK and only a few drops of rain total.
 I carried a rain jacket for over 100 miles and did not use it once.
 Something quite rare by any kind of British standards…

-Starting the South Downs Way
+walking the South Downs Way – the start

 Beginning at the outskirts of a Winchester suburb, the South Downs Way starts somewhat auspiciously.
-For one thing, I first had to cross a six lane motorway.
+For one thing, I first had to cross a six-lane motorway.
 There was, of course, a bridge, but it was a trailhead like any other I’ve come across in recent years of hiking in Canada.
 I started to relax more when the low hum of traffic finally disappeared.
 While the South Downs Way is not a wilderness hike by any means, it surprised me how quiet this ‘heavily populated’ area actually was.

 Over the next seven days, I crossed more roads, passed by houses, spotted castle ruins from afar, walked through a pig farm and a handful of homesteads.
 I walked in fields filled with sheep and cows, along hedgerows, on a two-thousand-year-old Roman road and more.
 None of it was really what I was used to, but, as it turns out, different can be fun.
 Especially when it also involves having a few pints of beer at a village pub after a long walk.